david-rockwood/fimpad/fimpad/library/FIMpad/FIMpad Shortcuts.md

 Ctrl+O - “Open line”: insert a newline before the cursor without moving the cursor.

-Ctrl+T - Transpose the character left of the carat with the character right of the carat.
+Ctrl+T - Transpose the character left of the caret with the character right of the caret.